-For further details see OSGi Configuration Settings.
+See OSGi Configuration Settings.

-When working with AEM there are several methods of managing the configuration settings for such services; see Configuring OSGi for more details and the recommended practices.
+When working with AEM, there are several methods of managing the configuration settings for such services; see Configuring OSGi for more details and the recommended practices.

 A denial of service (DoS) attack is an attempt to make a computer resource unavailable to its intended users.
-This is often done by overloading the resource; for example:
+This attack is often done by overloading the resource; for example:

-With a flood of requests from an external source.
+A flood of requests from an external source.

-With a request for more information than the system can successfully deliver.
+A request for more information than the system can successfully deliver.